 From one point of view, we can never know if the beluga whale really loves music.
-However, they do respond and express great curiosity and even sometimes join in synchronized dance.
+However, they do respond and express great curiosity and even sometimes join in a synchronized dance.

-In 2013, a pair of artists rigged a boat with an underwater sound system and sailed out to sea in order to play the belugas an underwater symphony.
+In 2013, a pair of artists rigged a boat with an underwater sound system and sailed out to sea to play the belugas an underwater symphony.
 The whales were extremely interested and even joined in, showing an appreciation for music and art above and beyond most known creatures on Earth.

 Any doubt that beluga whales enjoy music could probably be dispelled by the above video of a mariachi band playing to a captive beluga whale who, scientific objectivity aside, seems to be loving it.

-9 Bowhead Whales Can Live For More Than 200 Years
+9 Bowhead Whales Can Live for More Than 200 Years

 In 2007, a dead bowhead whale being studied by scientists was found to have something very strange embedded within it.
 Upon closer inspection, it appeared to be a weapon fragment that dated back to a patent filed in 1879.
 This suggests the bowhead survived a whaling attack from more than 100 years earlier.